naomilee-wr/VHProcesses/_build/html/_sources/SupplementaryGuidelines/Development/VsblSpecFilesRpm_SG.rst.txt

 **Version mismatches**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When making changes to a layer's content, you have to remember to upgrade the layer version and the version in the spec file that ships the code.
+When making changes to a layer's content, remember to upgrade the layer version and the version in the spec file that ships the code.

 - If the spec file is in the same directory as the modified layer source and the layer.vsbl, then you just need to upgrade the version numbers in both those files

   - a/layer.vsbl
   - a/xxx.spec

-- If the spec file is in a directory above, then you need to modify not only the layer.vsbl in the directory that you are changing but the layer.vsbl and the spec file in the directory that ships your new code.
+- If the spec file is in a directory above, then modify not only the layer.vsbl in the directory that are changing but the layer.vsbl and the spec file in the directory that ships the new code.

   - a/b/layer.vsbl
   - a/layer.vsbl
   - a/xxx.spec

 - If there are multiple spec files in the same directory they all need to have the same version number, (this happens in some areas to ship arch specific code, here is an example from the hypervisor code)

-  - /pkgs/os/hv/hypervisor/hypervisor.spec
-  - /pkgs/os/hv/hypervisor/hypervisor_arm.spec
-  - /pkgs/os/hv/hypervisor/hypervisor_ia.spec
+  - The files are available in "pkgs_v2/" folder.
+Example: http://bitbucket.wrs.com/projects/VX7/repos/vxworks/browse/helix/guests/vxworks-7/pkgs_v2/os/hv/hypervisor/hypervisor_arm.spec.disabled?at=refs%2Fheads%2Fvx7-integration

 **Wrong layer name used in LAYER_REQUIRES or FEATURE_REQUIRES statements**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~